 Candied, glazed, roasted or pureed, carrots make a delicious ingredient in side dishes.
 We’ve saved you a step with freshly peeled baby carrots, ideal for roasting whole.
-Try them in our hearty recipe for Roasted Carrots And Quinoa Salad.
+Try them in our hearty recipe for Maple Harissa Caramelized Carrots with Lemony Yogurt and Feta.
 We’ve also left the tops intact for a beautiful presentation.

 Cooking up a soup, sauce or stew?
 We’ve done the first step for you!
 Our house-made blend of chopped carrots, celery and onions is a holiday essential.
 Keep our Mirepoix (pronounced “meer-pwah”) on hand as an aromatic base for everything from stock to marinade.
 (Bonus: You won’t have to worry about crying over diced onions in front of your guests.)

 Our veggie steamer bags are making holiday side dishes easier than ever.
 Seasoned with herb butters and spice blends, these veggies steam right in the bag and are ready to serve in 20 minutes or less.